Abdelrahman120/Linux-Tasks/README.md

 # Linux-Tasks
-The Tasks in Linux course in ITI
+The Tasks in Linux course in ITI Tranning.